 Among the most important nutrients required for the proper metabolism of oestrogen in the body are essential fatty acids and vitamins.
 If, for some reason, the body does not get the nutrients from the diet - either because the food is poor quality, or because the body itself is not able to absorb the nutrients from the food - proper metabolism of oestrogen is hampered, and this may lead to an excess amount of circulating oestrogen in the body.

 The circulating levels of oestrogen are also increased if the elimination of waste from the body is not effective.
 The excessive oestrogen in the body is usually metabolized by the liver and eliminated through the bowels.
 If the bowels are not working properly, then the levels of oestrogens in the blood go up, causing symptoms of oestrogen dominance.

 Excessive levels of circulating oestrogens cause female diseases like endometriosis.

 Environmental toxins and heavy metals also act very much in the same way by affecting the liver.
 Synthetic hormones from an external source are also responsible for symptoms of oestrogen dominance in the body in a major way.
 Perhaps the most common source of synthetic hormones is from oral contraceptive pills.
-Apart from this, synthetic hormones can also enter the body through consumption of chicken and fish.
-Chicken may contain high levels of synthetic hormones if hormones are used to raise them, and fish accumulate synthetic hormones from polluted water bodies.
+Apart from this, synthetic hormones can also enter the body through the consumption of animal products.
+Red meat and chicken commonly contain growth-promoting factors GTF, even in well-regulated markets like Australia.